Belmont C of E (Controlled) Primary School

 ‘Flourishing Together’

-At Belmont C of E Primary, our vision is for everyone in our Belmont family, to flourish and to learn to live well together with dignity and respect.
-Inspired by the story of Noah’s Ark, our vision is lived out through the three symbols of the rainbow, the ark and the dove.
+At Belmont Church of England Primary School, our vision is for everyone in our Belmont family to flourish and to learn how to live well together, with dignity and respect.
+Inspired by the story of Noah’s Ark, our vision is brought to life through three key symbols: the rainbow, the ark and the dove.

-The dove is a symbol of peace and it reflects our influence in the local community and how our school is committed to serving and being an integral part of it.
+The dove is a symbol of peace and reflects our commitment to serving others.
+It represents our influence in the local community and our desire to live out our Christian values beyond the school gates.

 British Values

-The Department for Education state there is a need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."
+The Department for Education states that all schools must actively promote the fundamental British values of: democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.

 Democracy